December 12, 2023

 Keep in mind that many deductions come with certain restrictions and eligibility rules.
 So just because a tax deduction exists doesn’t mean you can automatically claim it on your tax return.
 Always confirm the qualification rules with the IRS or a professional tax preparer.

 A tax deduction lowers your taxable income.
 But by how much?
 It depends on the limit or size of the particular deduction you’re claiming.
 A $6,000 deduction, for instance, would lower your taxable income by $6,000.
+To see a list of deductions, visit the IRS's Credits and Deductions for Individuals webpage.

 Remember how a deduction lowers your taxable income?
 Well, a tax credit directly lowers your tax liability, dollar-for-dollar.
 So let’s say you end up owing $5,000 in taxes this year, and you’re eligible for a $2,000 tax credit.
 The tax credit would lower your tax bill to $3,000.
 Nice!